fbpx

 • C5: Controls the deltoids (shoulder muscles) and biceps, allowing for shoulder and elbow flexion.
 It also plays a role in diaphragm control along with C3 and C4.

-• C6: Primarily controls wrist extension and is important for the control of the biceps and wrist extensors.
+• C6: Primarily controls wrist extension and is essential for the control of the biceps and wrist extensors.
 It also contributes to thumb extension.

 • C8: Controls some hand muscles, particularly those involved in finger grip and fine motor skills.
 It’s also involved in forearm muscles.

 It’s important to note that while specific spinal cord segments are generally responsible for certain areas, there’s a significant overlap in innervation, and individual variation can occur.
 Also, the muscles and movements mentioned are typically the primary ones affected by the corresponding nerve root, but they aren’t the only ones influenced.
-For the most accurate and detailed information, consulting anatomical texts or a medical professional is recommended.
+Consulting anatomical texts or a medical professional is recommended for the most accurate and detailed information.

 What is a Cervical Spinal Cord Injury?

-cervical spinal cord injury occurs when the C-1 to C-8 vertebrae suffer damage from trauma such as a forceful blow to the neck in an accident, or from a non-traumatic cause such as osteoporosis or inflammation.
-When this trauma occurs, the nerve signals and transmitters in the cervical spine become compromised, and as a result, they are unable to send signals from the brain to the body.
+cervical spinal cord injury occurs when the C-1 to C-8 vertebrae suffer damage from trauma, such as a forceful blow to the neck in an accident, or from a non-traumatic cause, such as osteoporosis or inflammation.
+When this trauma occurs, the nerve signals and transmitters in the cervical spine become compromised, and as a result, they cannot send signals from the brain to the body.

 Why are Cervical Spinal Cord Injuries so Devastating?